juhanikataja/container-course-material/exercises/ex2/README.md

    oc create -f web-content-pvc.yaml
    ```
    Notice the "ReadWriteMany" access mode.
 This makes it possible to attach the
-   same volume into multiple **Pods** at the same time.
+   same volume to multiple **Pods** at the same time.
 If the access mode was
    "ReadWriteOnce" instead, the volume would only be attachable to one **Pod**
    at a time.
 The supported access modes depend on the underlying storage.
    In this example we are using GlusterFS which supports ReadWriteMany.